 Every worker must work in compliance with this Policy and the supporting Workplace Violence Prevention Program.
 Workers are expected to raise any concerns of workplace violence and report violent incidents or threats.

 Any allegations of workplace violence will be investigated promptly and appropriate action will be taken.

 Managers will adhere to this Policy and the Violence Prevention Program.
 Managers are responsible for ensuring workers are trained on the protective measures and procedures, are being followed by workers, and provide information as required to protect workers from violence in the workplace.

-This Policy and the Workplace Violence Prevention Program works in concert with the Human Rights Policy and the Mutual Respect Policy to address the responsibilities outlined in the Occupational Health and Safety Act, Part Ill – Violence and Harassment.
+This Policy and the Workplace Violence Prevention Program works in concert with the Human Rights Policy and the Mutual Respect Policy to address the responsibilities outlined in the Occupational Health and Safety Act, Part III – Violence and Harassment.

 This policy applies to all LTC employees, visitors, contractors, and vendors.

 “Workplace” means any land, premises, location or vehicle at, upon or in or near (e.g. relief points) which an employee works.

 “Workplace Violence” means: